Important Election Dates for 2021 (through November)

 Tuesday, November 2, 2021

-The Primary Election is June 22 and the General Election is November 2.
+The General Election is November 2.

 October 8 Voter Registration Deadline - General Election